 Social media is an essential way to communicate with many Next Wave investors.
 Use our prepackaged posts to run your own targeted campaign—positioning yourself as a valuable resource for life’s many financial planning needs.

 Share financial health insights specifically developed for Black/African American, Hispanic or Latino, Asian, and LGBTQ+ Next Wave Investors.

 Host a seminar for Next Wave investors with these two options

 A turnkey, 30-minute presentation that includes a jargon-free, new way of approaching ESG–a critically important, but often misunderstood, issue for Next Wave investors.

 Discover key insights to better serve the Next Wave

-A presentation about the attitudes and needs of Next Wave investors, which are markedly different than current clients in terms of goals, communication style, and financial professional expectations.
+A presentation about the attitudes and needs of Next Wave investors, which are markedly different from current clients in terms of goals, communication style, and financial professional expectations.

 Read our white paper to better understand the Next Wave

 Access a summary of our key insights based on qualitative and quantitative research on the top 10% of earners under age 50.

 Access a variety of conversation starters and financial planning checklists designed for you to use with investors, focused on the financial planning needs of the Next Wave.